Atopsxv/Learn-Tech/README.md

 # Useful-Info

 > [!NOTE]
-> Let me know how I can improve it as that would be very helpful!
+> Let me know how I can improve the repository as that would be very helpful!
 > This is meant to be a learning list and will get updated when ever.

 - Being as minimal as possible by removing unnecessary apps, folders from your system & reducing code in scripts, websites, for working on every project I think.
 Thats all I think about (Being as lightweight as possible)